Iglesia del Buen Suceso: Moving of Hospital to Madrid

 Its origin is in a traveling hospital that accompanied the Spanish Court, the Hospital Real de la Corte, which was founded by the Catholic Monarchs in Baza in 1489.
 The mission of that Hospital was to attend diseases and accidents that had the Courtiers surrounding the King.
 The emperor Charles V, Holy Roman Emperor it moved definitively to the fledgling city of Madrid, sending build outside the City Walls, next to the Puerta del Sol.
-Its foundation is confirmed on 1529. in a bull of Pope Clement VII on 28 January 1529, in which after name him Administrator, was recognized to him powers to reform and again issue any pius statutes and licits and honests ordinances not contrary to the Sacred Canons.
+Its foundation was confirmed in 1529, in a papal bull of Pope Clement VII dated 28 January 1529, in which, after appointing the Administrator, he recognised the power to reform and re-enact any pious statutes and lawful and honest ordinances not contrary to the Sacred Canons.

 The hospital is built in the area that was in the eastern part of Puerta del Sol, a space that had been occupied by the old Hermitage and shrine of San Andrés.
 Other authors mention the existence of a parish of Corpus Christi.)
 The construction is made with little homogeneity and this feature makes that from the beginning be a building much needed of constant reforms.
 Its conditioning as sanitary facilities was made slowly and in 1561 the hospital was complete.
 From an architectural point of view the conditioning of the modest hospital did not have any other particular compared with the eighteen health facilities existing in that time in Madrid.
 However, being a work under the royal patronage, it was not of the worst equipped.
 The poor materials used in the construction soon start to sag and this is an excuse for its renovation.